German Greens mull new identity and coalition with Merkel

 The resignation of the party’s veteran leaders in the post-election shake-up may have made it more palatable to the conservatives, who remember them from their firebrand days.

-It could also lessen the taint of recent revelations of the party’s tolerance of pedophilia in the “free love” years after its creation in 1980 that weighed on its election result.
+It could also lessen the taint of recent revelations of the party’s tolerance of paedophilia in the “free love” years after its creation in 1980 that weighed on its election result.

 In recent years, Greens parties across Europe have been suffering an identity crisis since trading in their woolly sweaters and sandals for suits upon joining government and having to compromise on their ideals.